dreamgonfly/type-docopt/README.md

 -   `docstring` could be a module docstring (`__doc__`) or some other string that contains a **help message** that will be parsed to create the option parser.
+If it is None (not provided) - the calling scope will be interrogated for a docstring.
 The simple rules of how to write such a help message are given in next sections.
 Here is a quick example of such a
     string: